Nate Burleson: NFL

 Burleson attended a Broadcast Boot Camp put on by the NFL in 2012.
 After his playing career ended in 2014, he began working as an analyst for the NFL Network.
 In 2015, Burleson was also a member of the Detroit Lions preseason broadcast team as a color commentator for the Detroit Lions Television Network.
 In 2016, Good Morning Football debuted on NFL Network with Burleson, Kay Adams, Kyle Brandt, and Peter Schrager as co-hosts.
 Burleson joined the NFL on CBS team as a studio analyst for The NFL Today for the 2017 season, while still serving as co-host of Good Morning Football.
 He is a two-time Sports Emmy Award winner for Outstanding Studio Analyst (2021 and 2022).
-Burleson made headlines after his pregame prediction of the Kansas City Chiefs defeating the Philadelphia Eagles by a score of 38 to 35 in Super Bowl LVII came to fruition.
+Burleson made headlines after his pregame predictions for Super Bowl LVII, in which he predicted the correct final score with the Kansas City Chiefs defeating the Philadelphia Eagles 38–35; in addition to accurately picking Patrick Mahomes as the game's MVP.

-Paramount (formerly ViacomCBS)
+CBS

 Burleson expanded his work with CBS and its sister properties in 2021, first as the color commentator for the NFL Wild Card game airing on Nickelodeon then as host for the first season of The Challenge: All Stars reunion show on Paramount+.
 By August, CBS had named Burleson a co-anchor for CBS Mornings, a retooling of CBS This Morning, alongside Gayle King and Tony Dokoupil.
 He also continued with Nickelodeon as a host of its new weekly highlights show NFL Slimetime and reteamed with Noah Eagle and Gabrielle Nevaeh Green on the network's 2022 Wild Card broadcast.
-The trio also called Nickelodeon’s Christmas Day broadcast later in the year.
+The trio also called Nickelodeon's Christmas Day broadcast later in the year.
 The network later announced that Burleson would co-host the 2023 Kids' Choice Awards with social media superstar Charli D'Amelio.

+Charlie Kirk assassination

+During an interview on CBS Mornings a day after the assassination of Charlie Kirk, Burleson asked former Republican House Speaker Kevin McCarthy if it was "a moment for your party to reflect on political violence" and "for us to think about the responsibility of our political leaders and their voices and what it does to the masses as they get lost in misinformation or disinformation that turns in and spills in to political violence?"
+The timing and tone of Burleson's question to McCarthy led to criticism of him by some members of the conservative media, most notably Megyn Kelly.

 Personal life

-Burleson and his wife Atoya have two sons and a daughter, Mia, who appears on NFL Slimetime as a contributor.
+Burleson and his wife Atoya have two sons, Nathaniel and Nehemiah, and a daughter, Mia, who appears on NFL Slimetime as a contributor.

 Burleson rapped on multiple songs by Wizdom under the moniker "New Balance".

+Burelson was a central figure in the 2005 Minnesota Love Boat Scandal.